 I lean my head on my fist because I’m bored and if I don’t it might fall chin to chest and into sleep.
 My eyes are tired, my eyelids are heavy.
 The warm air and constant drone of the TV up front like a lullaby begging me to stop fighting.
 Turn daydreams into real dreams.
 Turn off the sun and stay in the dark thinking about her.

-She is beautiful; she looks the way gospel music sounds.
-Being around her makes everything okay: Like expecting pain and suffering and getting a soft and sweet kiss instead.
+She is beautiful.
+She looks the way gospel music sounds.
+Being around her makes everything okay: Like expecting pain and suffering and getting kissed soft and sweet instead.

 When I see her, she is sitting on the bottom step of cement stairs leading up to an abandoned apartment building on the East Side.
 There is no one else on the street.
 It’s quiet.
 Or maybe it isn’t, it just seems that way because I can only see, hear, feel is what is right in front of me.